kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ## Key Encapsulation Mechanisms

-As this proposal relies heavily on KEMs, which have not recently been used in TLS, we will provide a brief overview of this primitive.
+As this proposal relies heavily on KEMs, which are not originally used by TLS, we will provide a brief overview of this primitive.

 A Key Encapsulation Mechanism (KEM), defined as in {{!I-D.irtf-cfrg-hpke}}
 is a cryptographic primitive that defines the methods ``Encap`` and ``Decap``: